 A total of three (3) semester credits is required for the Critical Reading area.
-However, if students select a critical reading course that satisfies both the Critical Reading area and an area within the Core, or if students demonstrate proficiency through assessment; then the Critical Reading requirement has been satisfied and additional electives may be taken.
+However, if students complete CRE101 and apply it to AGEC-S Core Requirements or if students demonstrate proficiency through assessment; then the Critical Reading requirement has been satisfied and additional electives may be taken.